mananjhaveri/midas_iiitd_task_nlp/README.md

 <br>

 # What more can be done?
-* If we get more data (and processing power), we can use robus techniques like FastText embedding models, BERT transformer (or other powerful transformer).
+* If we get more data (and processing power), we can use robust techniques like **FastText embedding models**, **BERT transformer** (or other powerful transformer).
-* Clubbing categories is also an option.
+* **Clubbing categories** is also an option.
 For example, there are two different categories for *Home & Kitchen* and *Kitchen & Dining*.
 I am not an expert in the domain but it may see that these two can be clubbed tohether(with some domain assistance).
-* Other features like price, rating, etc are also available.
+* **Extra features** like price, rating, etc are also available.
 We can surely make use of them to enhance the model.
-* Image url are also provided, maybe we can train a model on those images and ensemble it with the text classifier.
+* Image url are also provided, maybe we can train a model on those images.
+Then we can **ensemble Image classifier with the text classifier**.
-* Hyperparameter optimization, a very crucial step for fine tuning of the model, is also remaining.
+* **Hyperparameter optimization**, a very crucial step for fine tuning of the model, is also remaining.
 It can provide a little boost to the models.

 <br>
 <br>